jimken123/jimken123.github.io/README.md

 #### Pages

-- [ ] Tsundoko - My year in books.
+- [ ] TsundokU - My year in books.
 Keep adding to the list of what I've read.

 #### Blogposts